Erobober/less-vs-sass/README.md

 }
 ```

+> Here is the request on Less' GitHub page to have this feature: [https://github.com/less/less.js/issues/965]

 ## Inheritance

 Sass makes use of `@extend` for inheritance which has similar behavior to a `@mixin` but with a very different output.
 Imagine we have a clearfix solution which we are going to incorporate in many places and we don't want to produce WET CSS: